silvabyte/ArcataAI/docs/brand-and-positioning.md

 **Job Scanner**
 Automated bot that continuously scans company career pages for new openings matching your criteria.
 Updates your job stream in real-time and archives stale listings.

-## Emotional Hooks / UX Philosophy
+## Experience Principles

-### Rejection Handling
+### Rejection is Part of the Game

-When a user receives a rejection, don't just update the status—soften the blow:
+Getting rejected stings.
+When a user marks an application as rejected, acknowledge the moment:

-- Surface encouraging job hunt statistics
+- Surface encouraging statistics that normalize rejection
-- Remind them: *"Don't sweat it, this is one 'no' closer to the 'yes'!"*
+- *"Don't sweat it—this is one 'no' closer to the 'yes'."*
-- Reinforce the probability mindset
+- Reinforce that job hunting is a numbers game, not a referendum on their worth

-### Feedback Loops
+### Help Candidates Grow

-Help candidates learn and improve:
+The job hunt is a skill.
+Help users get better at it:

-- Integrate feedback from rejections to refine applications
+- Surface patterns from their applications (which roles get responses, which don't)
-- Surface patterns (which types of roles get responses, which don't)
+- Integrate feedback to refine future applications
-- Guide users to iterate on their approach
+- Guide iteration rather than just tracking status

-### Guide Arcata
+### Users Know Things We Don't

-Users know where to find jobs.
-Let them teach Arcata:
+Candidates discover opportunities we haven't indexed.
+Respect that knowledge:

-- Import job listings they've discovered
+- Let users import job listings they've found
-- Flag application fields Arcata doesn't recognize
+- Allow them to flag application fields Arcata doesn't recognize
-- Build a collaborative system that gets smarter over time
+- Build a system that learns from users and gets smarter over time

 ## Marketing Copy